themitosan/grpp/README.md

 ```
 The compiled script will be on `Build` dir.

-**TIP**: You can also run `npm run dev` and `ts` will watch all changes on your code and will compile script on the go!
+**TIP**: You can also run `npm run dev` - `ts` will watch all changes on your code and will compile script on the go!
 In this case, the compiled script will be on `App` dir instead.

 In order to run GRPP, you will need to run like this:
 ```shell